Skip to main content

 Authorization and User Management Scenarios

 A finAPI customer may want to use a single finAPI Data Intelligence solution or combine/use several of them for his product flow.
-Moreover, such a flow may require to use finAPI’s multi-blanking service, finAPI Access, too.
+Moreover, such a flow may require the use of finAPI’s multi-blanking service, finAPI Access, too.

 Regardless of that, use cases can be divided into two basic scenarios.